-Britain has undergone a substantial change in the gastronomy department over the past two millennia.
+British gastronomy has undergone a substantial change over the past two millennia.
 Despite how much the British source from other cultures, and despite how badly rationing rocked the supply of traditional foods, Britain has always resonated locally grown, meat-centric dishes as a fundamental part of what its people eat.
 Similarly, potatoes cooked in a variety of forms have remained an integral part of the diet since 1588, once people started to believe they weren’t poisonous.
 To reflect the nature and history of British gastronomy, the following words provide some insight into how Britain’s most iconic and world-famous foods came to be.

 We start with the dish that has been served on the family table since the Middle Ages: the Sunday roast.
 As part of Anglican and English Catholic tradition, churchgoers would abstain from eating before services on a Sunday, understandably needing to break their fast with a large plateful of meat afterwards.
 This ties up with the fact that landowners used to collect cooked meat and potatoes into one meal as a form of reward for their workers at the end of a week.